githuseyingur/time_scheduler_table/README.md

 topTitles: const ["1", "2", "3", "4", "5", "6", "7", "8", "9", "10", "11", "12", "13", "14"],
 currentTitleIndex: 2,
 ```
+If you define like this, the topTitles contain numbers from 1 to 14.
+And selected day is 3 if currentTitleIndex is 2.
 ## Additional information

 TODO: Tell users more about the package: where to find more information, how to